 - Being off-contract allows you enough leverage to bargain.
 Between the two of us making separate calls, we started saving $20 a month.
 That’s a saving of $240 a year.

-Redefine Family: With research, Bello realized T-Mobile was cheaper, much cheaper.
+With research, Paolo realized T-Mobile was cheaper, much cheaper.
 One night while talking to my Mother about why we were going to switch to T-Mobile, her ears perked up.
 She too was a free agent.
 Should she switch?

 Yep, you guessed it.
 The four of us signed up for a FAMILY PLAN that costs $120 a month and gives each of us 10GB of data.
 That means our half, now costs Paolo and I $60 a month.